6G-SANDBOX/docs/docs/introduction.md

 - Technitium DNS
 - UERANSIM

-Please remove the old versions of the appliances and deploy the new ones.
+Please remove the old versions of the appliances and download the new ones.

 Update core yaml in 6G-Sandbox-Sites pointing to the new images and templates id.
+Also new variables from sites are required.

 :speech_balloon: **We'd love your feedback!** If you encounter any issues or have suggestions, feel free to open an issue in corresponding repositories.